Jared-Godar/aws-cgi/aws-cloud-practitioner-bootcamp.md

   - VX LAN technology to stretch data center fabric so localized events don't affect other AZs
 - Edge locations - major metropolitain areas that get data close to users

+### AWS Value Proposition

+- Agility
+  - Leveraging for rapid deployment, testing, experimentation, and innovation
+  - Overcoming geographical limitation
+  - Getting content as close to the consumer as possible
+  - Reducing time and cost for testing and experimentation
+  - Allows consumers better innovation
+- Elasticity
+  - Ability to almost instantly provision and de-provision resources
+  - Challenges with predicting gemand leads to higher costs
+  - Leveraging dynamic auto-scaling technologies
+  - > "Elasticity of the cloud allow us to add thousands of virtual servers and petabytes of storage within minutes, making such an expansion possible.
+Leveraging multiple AWS could regions, spread all over the world, enables us to dynamically shift around and expand our global infrastructure capacity, creating a better and more enjoyable streaming experience for Netflix members wherever they are."
+Yury Izrailevvsky, VP Cloud and Platform Engineering, Netflix
+  - Actual demand can more closely match provisioned resources through autoscaling technologies
+- Cost
+  - Reducing cost is the dominant factor in the value proposition for many customers
+  - Cabling, cooling, power, networking, racks, maintenance, servers, storage, training, labor, physical security, etc.
+- Flexibility
+  - AWS delivers a continuously increasing set of infrastructure and software services
+  - These can be leverages by all types of public and private organizations of all sizes and sectors
+  - Better engage with customers
+  - Manage internal processes
+  - Analyze data from internal and external sources to gain competitive advantage
+- Security
+  - IAM
+    - Identity and Access Management
+  - KMS
+    - Key Management Service
+  - VPC security
+    - Infrastructure security
+  - VPNs
+  - Secure Endpoints
+  - Secure, nondescript Datacenters
+    - Physical Security